zoebogan/zoebogan-worksheet-J7/worksheet-J7.md

 4. SMTP is used to transmit email messages and HTTP is used to download web content.

-What is the difference between an IP address and a domain name?

 5. An IP address is an 4-byte number assigned to devices so that routers can determine where to send a packet next.
-A domain name is used to identify networked devices.
+A domain name is used to identify networked devices, however it uses IP addresses.

 How does the operating system use ports?